-At Bishops Tawton children are identified as having SEND through a variety of ways including the following:
+Children are identified as having SEND through a variety of ways including the following:

 - Liaison with the previous educational setting

 - Tracking information is the child performing below age expected levels?

-- · School based assessments carried out initially by the class teacher
+- School based assessments carried out initially by the class teacher

 - Concerns raised by parents

-- · Concern raised by school staff
+- Concern raised by school staff

 - Concern raised by pupil

 - Liaison with external agencies

 - Health diagnosis

-What are the different types of support available for children with SEND in our school?
+What are the different types of support available for children with SEND in our schools?

-a) Class teacher input, through targeted classroom teaching - Quality First Teaching/Universal Provision.
+Quality First Teaching/Universal Provision.